Skip to main content

 Do not use "lib" or "sdk" in the name as it is implied.
 If it is an SDK associated to a call API, indicate it in the name, as in the example above.

 4. Then, select the platform or platforms (iOS, Android or Harmony) for which you want to create the SDK.
-For this example, select all three platforms.
+For this example, select the three platforms.

 5. Complete the Library field with the SDK library created in GIT.
 A validation is performed to check that the library exists in GIT repository.
-For this example, enter callapi_availability.
+For this example, enter lib_callapi_availability.

-6. If the SDK has dependencies with other integrations, switch the toggle on and select the dependencies for each Platform from the corresponding drop-down menu.
+6. If the SDK has dependencies with other integration, switch the toggle on and select the dependencies for each Platform from the corresponding drop-down menu.
 For this example, there are no dependencies.

 7. Choose a status for the SDK.
 The statuses available are: Beta, that indicates that the SDK is still under development by the Mobile team and that using it implies assuming the associated risks, and Prod, that indicates that the SDK development has been completed by the Mobile team.
 For this example, choose Beta.